 If your device doesn't have a removable battery, you may proceed to the next section.

 - Remove the battery and SIM card (if present) from the device.

 - With the battery still out of the phone, plug the phone into its wall charger.

-- Place the battery and SIM card back into the computer.
+- Replace both the battery and SIM card.

 - Turn the phone back on.
 While the phone is starting up, do not press any keys or buttons.

-After the above steps have been followed, your phone should be able to load into normal mode each time you start the phone.
-If the phone continues to load into Safe Mode, an app you've recently installed may be preventing the phone from loading normally.
+If the device continues to load into Safe Mode after following the steps in the previous section(s), an app you've recently installed may be preventing the device from loading normally.
 Remove any recently installed apps on the phone and try the above steps again.